What we do – Prison

 How we do this

-The crux of the programme is that volunteers from MJ’s four community choirs come into HMS Wandsworth, and commit to an eight-week programme, singing alongside the prison inmates – and this combination of singers is what is called the Liberty Choir.
+The crux of the programme is that volunteers from MJ’s four community choirs come into HMP Wandsworth, HMP High Down and HMP Downview and commit to an eight-week programme, singing alongside the prison inmates – and this combination of singers is what is called the Liberty Choir.
 The intention is that the singing is a continuous programme throughout the year, as this yields the most beneficial results.

-The Liberty Choir has performed at concerts within Wandsworth Prison with every programme.
+The Liberty Choir has performed at concerts within the prisons with every programme.
 This is crucial to build the confidence and growth of the prisoners but also shows the prison staff the importance of what is being accomplished.
-The most powerful concert, to date, was the one where the offenders and volunteers performed for the friends and family members of the inmates; many of whom had never seen their loved ones in this light before.
+The most powerful concerts, to date, are the ones where the offenders and volunteers performed for the friends and family members of the inmates; many of whom have never seen their loved ones in this light before.

 “The concert at the end of the programme was amazing…It was wonderful to see the pride on the prisoners’ faces and the importance for them to perform to their families.
 The two former prisoners who now sing in Balham spoke so beautifully, without any scripts and from the heart.”Community choir singer